haruki-sugarsun/hacky-helper-crx/taskdocs/parking_lot.md

 - Search for the "saved bookmarks" as well.
 - Close Window in the action menu in Tabs UI.
 - Style in Settings UI.
-- Reactivating the session restores the tabs owned by others, but won't take over the ownership.
+- Reactivating the session restores the tabs owned by others, but won't take over thbe ownership.
 This can result in many dups.
 Consider automatically taking over them.
 - Common modal behavior e.g. close on ESC.
 - Session restoration should open the tabs owned by the current instance.
 Other synced open tabs can be open via "takeover".
 We may show a dialog with timeout to ask the user if they want to open or takeover others' tabs.
 - end-to-end tests